 Ensure editors run native Apple Silicon versions (VS Code, CodeEdit, WebStorm are optimized).
 In macOS Sequoia, use window tiling to snap editors beside terminals or browsers—perfect for Espresso’s Live Styling.

-I created a Shortcut to open VS Code with my project folder, triggered via Cmd+Shift+P
+I created a Shortcut to open VS Code with my project folder, triggered via Cmd+Shift+P. Enable iCloud Drive to sync VS Code’s settings.json across Macs, ensuring my “Dracula” theme follows me from MacBook to iMac.

 4. Manage System Resources

 Heavy editors like WebStorm can hog 1GB+ RAM.
 Use Activity Monitor to close apps like Chrome before debugging—I free up 2GB this way.
-For older Macs, lower editor settings (e.g., disable VS Code’s minimap in settings.json
+For older Macs, lower editor settings (e.g., disable VS Code’s minimap in settings.json).

 On my 2018 MacBook Pro, this kept WebStorm from lagging during TypeScript builds.
 Check CPU usage in Activity Monitor to prioritize lightweight editors like Sublime for low-spec Macs.